Design today is about informing, stimulating, persuading and empowering social

 understand the environment and culture for which we are designing.

-Bachelor of Fine Arts in Graphic Design begins with learning a foundation in
+Bachelor of Fine Arts in Art & Design with an emphasis in Graphic Design begins with learning a foundation in

 typography, color, symbolic drawings, design for small and large formats and design